daranas/Cermati-Test-FE/README.md

 ### `grunt`

-Builds the app for production to the `build` folder with minified assets.
+Builds the app for production to the `production` folder with minified assets.